johnellis30/astro-daggerheart-campaign/src/content/characters/baruk-grimstone.md

 gmOnly: true
 playerVisible: false
 ---
 # Baruk Grimstone

 *Campaign Character*

 # Baruk Grimstone

 *Campaign Character*

 ## Description

-Baruk Grimstone is the boisterous owner of the "River's Rest" tavern in Riverbend.
+Baruk Grimstone is the boisterous Barkeep of the "Whispering Willow" tavern in Riverbend.
 A man of strong opinions and an even stronger voice, he's known throughout the valley for his ability to settle disputes with a combination of intimidation and grudging wisdom.

 ## Appearance